We care about your data.

 Remember that information we mentioned?
 We’ll only ever use it for the purpose you shared it for.

 That means we’ll use your contact details to get in touch with you about an enquiry or send you an email if you’ve signed up for our newsletter.
 We’ll never go rogue and order you a burrito to be delivered to your place (unless you expressly want us to).

-Where we need to disclose your information to an international service provider, these providers are typically located within the United Kingdom, Canada, and the United States of America (though these locations may change from time to time).
+Where we need to disclose your information to an international service provider, these providers are typically located within Australia, Canada, and the United States of America (though these locations may change from time to time).